BlackOpsOne/Cheating-PSA/pages/waw/Stealth-Cheating.md

 > Since the scripts that players put into the game are not compiled, any player can edit and remove printing of any kind that would indicate a type of patch being used.

 ## Dvar/Command Writing
-This refers to the use of external programs to write to the command buffer, to either set a certain dvar or run a certain command.
+This refers to the use of external programs to write to the command buffer to either set a certain Dvar or run a certain command.

 > [!CAUTION]
 > The only way to detect this is via an external program checking the game's memory.